 Green Cross Switzerland has teamed up with the Blacksmith Institute to identify the top six toxic threats to global health as part of the 2010 Toxic Threat Report highlighting the worst pollution problems.

-“Today more than one hundred million people are exposed to toxic concentrations that are significantly higher than international health standards,” Nathalie Gysi, General Manager at Green Cross Switzerland, points out.
+“Today more than one hundred million people are exposed to toxic concentrations that are significantly higher than international health standards,” Nathalie Gysi, General Manager at Green Cross Switzerland

 The toxic substances identified in the report cause serious health risks for up to one hundred million people around the world, especially children.
 The global health impacts of toxic pollutants such as heavy metals, pesticides and radionuclides are much more substantial than previously estimated.